ROBERT-ADDO-ASANTE-DARKO/GO2COD_ML_03/README.md

 - House characteristics (size, number of rooms, etc.).
 - Target variable: House price.

-> Note: The dataset is assumed to be loaded into the notebook directly or provided separately as `data.csv`.

 ## 🛠️ Tools and Libraries
 The project utilizes the following Python libraries:
 - **Pandas**: Data manipulation and analysis.